 - a.
 Project must be located so as to be plainly visible from an adjacent public street or sidewalk. - b.
-Project is subject to any applicable municipal public art policy in effect.
+Project is subject to any applicable municipal public art policy and/or art acquisition process in effect.

 King Street East, Omemee